hund030/TeamsFx_Wiki_review/How-to-configure-Tab-capability-within-your-Teams-app.md

     ```
     `TAB_ENDPOINT` and `TAB_DOMAIN` are built-in variables of Teams Toolkit.
 They will be replaced with the true endpoint in runtime based on your current environment(local, dev, etc.).

-## Setup local debug environment
+## Setup local debug environment in VSCode

+If you would like a server-side tab app, you may not need to update your folder structure or debug profile.
+Just add new routes to the tab page in your bot service.
+This document supposes you are adding a client-side tab app.

-1. Bring your Tab app code into your project.
+1. Bring your tab app code into your project.
 If you don't have one, you can create a new Tab app project with Teams Toolkit and copy the source code to into your current project.
-Your folder structure may be like:
+Suppose your folder structure is like:
     ```
     .
     |-- appPackage/